dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/Button.md

+﻿## Button

-﻿The element to accept command input.
+The element to accept command input.
 To dispatch custom command argument, provide the _onClick_ event handler returning the argument.

 [inset]